xAPPO/MQTT/README.md

 # Complete and Compliant Homie Topics

 This option publishes a minimal but non 'homie3/4' compliant homie/ tree .
-It is simpler essentiallyy only presenting state values for device attributes that also (if settable) can be updated by appending /set to the end of the topic and publishing an 'allowable' payload.
+It is simpler essentially by only presenting state values for device attributes that also (if settable) can be updated by appending /set to the end of the topic and publishing an 'allowable' payload.
+This is useful if you have no interest in homie and just wish to use HE/MQTT.
 This likely works for HA Discovery but will obviously not work for homie discovery.
+The 'homie' top level is still mandatory as that allows you later to switch over to a full homie3 usage without having to rename all your topic links.
+It will not be configurable or ommittable.

 # Retain homie states